 Obesity is a disease that surgery doesn’t cure.
-Gastric bypass or LAP-BAND® procedures jumpstart weight loss, and help many patients sustain that weight loss for the long haul.
+Gastric bypass, gastric sleeve and LAP-BAND® procedures jumpstart weight loss, and help many patients sustain that weight loss for the long haul.
 However, many factors go into maintaining weight loss: diet, exercise, family support and, of course, following physician guidelines.
 After surgery, patients often feel invincible, and believe the disease is cured or the weight will never come back.
 Some let their guard down.

 For patients who have gained the weight back or who were not able to lose the amount of weight they wanted after bariatric surgery, New Jersey Bariatric Center® offers several revisional weight loss surgery procedures to patients who qualify.
 This includes LAP-BAND® removal and conversion to another weight loss surgery as well as gastric band over bypass.